zaporter-work/viam-sds011/README.md

 > [!NOTE]
 > For more information, see [Modular Resources](https://docs.viam.com/registry/#modular-resources).

+**I recommend setting your pin version to the 0.2.\* minor version instead of pinning to a patch.
+I regularly find bugs and release backwards-compatible fixes.**

 ## Configure your SDS011 sensor

 Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com/).